FOSDEM/website/content/manuals/program/speaker.md

 correct video.

 If you want to change the video, you can overwrite by uploading a replacement.
-However once you have confirmd the video, you can't upload it without FOSDEM resetting your confirmation.
+However once you have confirmed the video, you can't upload it without FOSDEM resetting your confirmation.
 This enables them to take control of last-minute changes.
 A manual upload reset can be requested through video@fosdem.org.
 In any contact with the video team, please always mention your talk's event id from petabarf.